Using libvirt/KVM with Vagrant

 Replacing Vagrant Boxes

-If you want to rebuild and install a Vagrant box with the same version number, you have to remove the old box manually.
-You also have to delete the corresponding volume (disk image) from libvirt storage pool (vagrant-libvirt plugin installs new boxes but does not clean up the old ones).
+If you want to rebuild and install a Vagrant box with the same version number, you must manually remove the old box.
+You must also delete the corresponding volume (disk image) from the libvirt storage pool (the vagrant-libvirt plugin installs new boxes but does not clean up the old ones).

 • Use vagrant box list to list the installed boxes